 a.
-Document completed cleanup activities in "SMP Inspection Report".
+Document completed cleanup activities in "SWMP Inspection Report".

 a.
 Waste management should be ongoing at all times.
-Tenants and employees should ensure all waste is disposed of in dumpster container and ready for pickup.
+Tenants and employees should ensure all waste is disposed of in dumpster containers and ready for pickup.

 - a.
-Inspections should occur once a month. - Inspections should identify any damage to garbage containers, any cracks or holes which may allow waste to leak into roadways.
-(Replace container when necessary) - Inspections should ensure garbage container is being used properly without overfilling container and lid is closed. - d.
+Inspections should occur once a month. - b.
+Inspections should identify any damage to garbage containers, any cracks or holes which may allow waste to leak into roadways.
+(Replace container when necessary) - c.
+Inspections should ensure garbage containers are being used properly without overfilling container and lid is closed. - d.
 Use inspections to ensure all SOPs are being followed.